-Nobutatsu Takahashi is General Manager of Sony Media Solutions and Camera Division Two, which includes the Sony Cinema Line.
-The inline illustrations are from his presentation.
+Nobutatsu Takahashi is General Manager of Sony Camera Division Two and Media Solutions, which includes the Sony Cinema Line.
+The inline illustrations are from his presentation during our chat.

-Jon: Mr. Takahashi, it is a pleasure to see you on the screen of this video conference.
+Jon: Mr. Takahashi, it is a pleasure to see you on screen in this video conference.
 Can you please tell us about your job at Sony?

 Nobutatsu Takahashi: My full name is Nobutatsu Takahashi, but it's long.
-I grew up in Austin Texas for about a year, and then I spent three years in California.
+I grew up in Austin, Texas for about a year, and then I spent three years in California.
 Everybody called me Nobu, like the famous restaurant.

 All proper FDTimes interviews should begin like this, with a discussion of restaurants.
 Nobu Matsuhisa's original place on La Cienega has been one of my favorite restaurants in LA.
-Where are you at this moment?
+Where are you now?